 - Long articles (provided that they are interesting), take more time to read so users spend more time on your site which is good.

-- With long articles you can easily add more internal links to other pages in your website and keep users engaged and at the same time reduce your bounce rate.
+- With long articles, you can easily add more internal links to other pages on your website and keep users engaged and at the same time reduce your bounce rate.

 - When running contextual ads (for example AdSense), you can maximize your earnings because the ads will be more relevant and you will have ‘more space’ to show your ad units without making your website full of ads.

 - Long, unique and valuable content is the real asset of a website which also increases the selling price of a website or blog.
 If you are planning on selling your website at some point then having long articles will get you more money because they are not easy to produce.